fcavallarin/htcap/README.md

 Alternatively you can download the latest zip [here](https://github.com/segment-srl/htcap/archive/master.zip).

-PhantomJs can be downloaded [here](http://phantomjs.org/download.html).
+PhantomJs can be downloaded [here](http://phantomjs.org//download.html).
 It comes as a self-contained executable with all libraries linked
 statically, so there is no need to install or compile anything else.
-Htcap will search for phantomjs executable in the following paths:
+Htcap will search for phantomjs executable in the locations listed below and in the paths listed in

- 1. ./phantomjs
+$PATH environment varailbe:

- 2. ./phantomjs.exe
+ 1. ./
- 3. /usr/bin/phantomjs
+ 2. /usr/bin/
- 4. /usr/local/bin/phantomjs
+ 3. /usr/local/bin/
- 5. /usr/share/bin/phantomjs
+ 4. /usr/share/bin/

 To install htcap system-wide: